-|Transparancy Sort Mode||Renderers in Unity are sorted by several criteria such as their layer number, or their distance from cameraA component which creates an image of a particular viewpoint in your scene.
+|Transparency Sort Mode||Define the order for rendering objects by their distance along a specific axis.
+Renderers in Unity are sorted by several criteria, such as their layer number or their distance from the cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary.
-This is generally only useful in 2D development; for example, sorting SpritesA 2D graphic objects.
+This is generally only useful in 2D development: for example, sorting SpritesA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

-See in Glossary by height or along the Y axis.
+See in Glossary by height or along the Y-axis.

-|Default||Sorts objects based on the Camera mode.|
+|Default||Sort objects based on the Camera mode.|

-|Perspective||Sorts objects based on perspective view.|
+|Perspective||Sort objects based on perspective view.|

-|Orthographic||Sorts objects based on orthographic view.|
+|Orthographic||Sort objects based on orthographic view.|

-|Transparancy Sort Axis||Use this to set a custom Transparency Sort Mode.|
+|Transparency Sort Axis||Define a custom Transparency Sort Mode.|

-These settings allow you to make platform-specific adjustments to rendering and shader compilation, by tweaking builtin defines.
+These settings allow you to make platform-specific adjustments to rendering and shader compilation, by tweaking built-in defines.
 For example, you can use this to enable Cascaded Shadows on high-tier iOSApple’s mobile operating system.
 More info

 See in Glossary devices, but to disable them on low-tier devices to improve performance.
 Tiers are defined by Rendering.GraphicsTier.

-|Standard Shader Quality||Allows you to select Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
+|Standard Shader Quality||Set the quality of the Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
 Supports a wide range of shader types and combinations.
 More info

-See in Glossary Quality.
+See in Glossary to High, Medium, or Low.

-|Reflection Probes Box Projection||Allows you to specify whether Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
+|Reflection Probes Box Projection||Enable projection for reflection UV mappings on Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info

-|Detail Normal Map||Allows you to specify whether Detail Normal Map should be sampled if assigned.|
+|Detail Normal Map||Enable Detail Normal Map sampling, if assigned.|

 |Rendering PathThe technique Unity uses to render graphics.
 Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
 Some paths are more suited to different platforms and hardware than others.
 More info